Note- We may earn commisions from affiliate links on certain pages at no extra cost to you. Read Disclosure & Your Privacy Rights

 The Lightstrike tech suit has some of the most unique features of any tech suit currently available.
 It utilizes the most compressive and elite fabrics to ever be approved by FINA and it is also the first-ever tech suit with variable muscle compression in its design.

-Overall, the Finis Rival 2.0 is a mind-blowing tech suit with some very solid features and a superb design.
+Overall, the Dolfin Lightstrike is a mind-blowing tech suit with some very solid features and superb design.
 It is optimized for every swimming stroke and contains some great customization technology.

 Here are some features of the Dolfin Lightstrike tech suit-